 For those interested in: BC history, First Nations culture.

-For those interested in: art, history, politics and current affairs.
+For those interested in: strange history, British Columbia history, non-fiction.

 A bright and bold celebration of the magical West Coast.
 Ideal for babies and toddlers who are beginning to recognize their natural surroundings.

 For those interested in: children’s literature and nature.

 In this story collection, Pat Carney follows the rhythms of day-to-day life in coastal BC.
 Featuring a revolving cast of characters—the newly retired couple, the church warden, the musician, the small-town girl with big city dreams—Carney’s keen observations of the personalities and dramas of coastal life are instantly recognizable to readers who are familiar with life in a small community.

 For those interested in: Local history and culture.

 An extraordinary and well-curated selection of reflections from one of Canada’s most important First Nations authors.
 Richard Wagamese extracts life lessons and philosophical musings from daily life, showcasing how we are connected to the universe in every moment.

 Author Peter Wohlleben makes a convincing case that trees are social beings that behave like human families.
 Wohelleben shows how groundbreaking scientific research has revealed how trees communicate, support each other, share nutrients, and even warn each other of impending danger.

 For those interested in: science, nature and sociology.